 Slap shots (unless intentional) will not be applied against the three penalties per game rule and you’re out rule.

-Players are required to have a stick, running shoes and a helmet at all time.
-Participants under the age of 19 (Midget level and under) are required to have proper eye protection (full mask).
+- Players are required to have a stick, running shoes and a helmet at all time.
+Participants under the age of 19 (U20 level and under) are required to have proper eye protection (full mask).
 This equipment will not be provided by GBH and is subject to GBH/referee inspection.